The chill out month.

 The piety list goes on and on and on.
 The remarkable thing is not the nature or the intention of the act, but its duration.
 And the blatant hypocrisy I see.
-Personally I am rather liberal in my religious views and a secularist at heart (for those ignorant people, this DOES NOT mean that I am an atheist or anti-religion).
+Personally I an atheist and rather liberal in my religious views and a secularist at heart.
 What I am advocating is not an orthodox extremist view that would require people to maintain their religious fervour throughout the year.
 Nor am I advocating the opposite extreme end of the spectrum: not participating in any rituals of organised religion.

 Choice and consistency.